Read this introduction to the WordPress plugin feature with information on installing and activating the booking plugin.

 Pay close attention to your Checkfront Host URL.
 Depending on where you are located, your URL may not end with .com.
 It may, for instance, end with .co.uk.

-Entering this incorrectly is a common mistake, so double-check before entering it in the field, just to make sure!
+Entering this incorrectly is a common mistake, so double-check before entering the URL in the field.

 Next, we look at how to access the shortcode generator from WordPress or within Checkfront.